 Remind the debt collector of FCA rule CONC 7.14.1: (1) A firm must suspend any steps it takes or its agent takes in the recovery of a debt from a customer where the customer disputes the debt on valid grounds or what may be valid grounds.

-If it isn’t, you can defend the case on the basis that there is an Unfair Relationship between you and the lender.
+You can defend the case on the basis that there is an Unfair Relationship between you and the lender.
 The Consumer Credit Act 2006 enables a borrower to challenge a credit agreement in court on the grounds that the relationship between the lender and the borrower is unfair to the borrower.
-Irresponsible lending is specified as an example of an unfair business practice, see OFT updated guidance on unfair relationships for details.
-So it could be argued that a payday lender failed to make adequate affordability checks before the later loans where there was evidence from the borrowing history that the borrower was dependent on the loans.

-You will probably need some help to file a defence based on this.
-These cases are unusual and no one has a lot of experience with them.
+You will need help to file a defence based on this.

 Getting some legal help

 I am not a solicitor and I can’t help you with how to handle your case.
-Good places to support you are:
+Good places for support include:

 - National Debtline 0808 808 4000;